gallama1/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 - The Hybrid Agent supports a single migration endpoint with the service default limits.
 Multiple migration endpoints utilizing your custom endpoint/URL is not supported.

+- The Hybrid Agent supports only a single Exchange forest.
+For Hybrid deployments with multiple forests use the Classic Hybrid Tecnology.

 > [!NOTE]
 > SMTP doesn't traverse the Hybrid Agent and still requires a public certificate for mail flow between Microsoft 365 or Office 365 and your on-premises organization.
 SMTP traffic is out of scope for the Hybrid Agent.